Dunedin sound

 The Dunedin sound was a musical and cultural movement in Dunedin, Otago, New Zealand, in the early 1980s.
 It helped found indie rock as a genre.
 The scene is associated with Flying Nun Records, an independent label.

-Bands associated with the Dunedin sound include the Chills, the Clean, the Verlaines, the Bats, Toy Love, Tall Dwarfs, Straitjacket Fits, Look Blue Go Purple, the 3Ds, the Dead C, Snapper, and Sneaky Feelings, among many others.

 Characteristics

 According to Matthew Bannister, Dunedin sound "was typically marked by the use of droning or jangling guitars, indistinct vocals and often copious quantities of reverberation."
 Many Dunedin sound bands drew inspiration from punk rock, as well as pop, rock, and psychedelic music of the 1960s.

 The origin of the Dunedin sound is often associated with the particular venues that the bands played at, such as the Empire Hotel and the Oriental Tavern.

 Influences

 The Dunedin sound can be traced back to the emergence of punk rock as a musical influence in New Zealand in the late 1970s.
-Isolated from the country's main punk scene in Auckland (which had been influenced by bands such as England's Buzzcocks), Dunedin's punk groups, such as The Enemy (which became Toy Love) and The Same (which later developed into The Chills), developed a sound more heavily influenced by artists like The Velvet Underground and The Stooges.
-This was complemented by jangly, psychedelic-influenced guitar work reminiscent of 1960s bands such as The Beatles and The Byrds, and the combination of the two developed into the style which became known as the Dunedin sound.
+Isolated from the country's main punk scene in Auckland (which had been influenced by bands such as England's Buzzcocks), Dunedin's punk groups, such as the Enemy (which became Toy Love) and the Same (which later developed into the Chills), developed a sound more heavily influenced by artists like the Velvet Underground and the Stooges.
+This was complemented by jangly, psychedelic-influenced guitar work reminiscent of 1960s bands such as the Beatles and the Byrds, and the combination of the two developed into the style which became known as the Dunedin sound.
+Some later Dunedin bands were also influenced by the post-punk and new wave act the Cure, particularly following the band's visits to New Zealand in 1981 and 1982, which further contributed to the development and diversification of the local sound.
+The Cure were managed by New Zealander Chris Parry, who played a role in fostering international connections for the band and is often associated with encouraging greater exposure of New Zealand music culture to overseas acts.
+Frontman Robert Smith has also been noted for his long-standing appreciation of the Dunedin sound scene, which helped reinforce mutual influence between the band and emerging New Zealand indie artists.